Assoc Prof of Clin Pediatrics

 Pediatrics

-Jayme Congdon MD, MS is an Assistant Professor of Pediatrics and Affiliated Faculty at the Philip R. Lee Institute for Health Policy Studies.
+Jayme Congdon MD, MS is an Associate Professor of Pediatrics and Core Faculty at the Philip R. Lee Institute for Health Policy Studies.
 She conducts community-engaged research to develop and test innovative models of health care delivery that promote access to high-quality care.
 Her current research projects focus on integrated newborn and postpartum health services, family-centered pediatric primary care, and adolescent behavioral health and substance use.
 She works clinically and teaches pediatric residents and students in the UCSF newborn nursery and pediatric primary care clinic.

 Journal of Adolescent Health